Blog / Car Insurance

 General Motors' GMC Acadia, Buick Enclave and Chevrolet Traverse SUVs were among the first to introduce the technology in 2013.

-- Rear-Mounted Radar with Cross-Traffic Technology
+- Rear-Mounted Radar detects Cross-Traffic Technology

 Backing out of a parking space is always a bit of a challenge, especially knowing cars can approach out of nowhere.
 Thankfully, Chrysler proposed a collision-preventing solution in 2009, when it rolled out the Cross Path Detection System — the first rear-positioned radar that could spot approaching cross-traffic.
 Paired with outer mirror alarm indicators, this watchful technology sounds an alert when it sees a vehicle approaching while you're backing up.